MicrosoftEdge/WebView2Feedback/specs/WebAuthenticationRequested.md

   ///
   /// The host can provide a response with credentials for the authentication or
   /// cancel the request.
 If the host doesn't set the Cancel property to true or
-  /// set the Response property, then WebView2 will show the default
+  /// populate the Response property, then WebView2 will show the default
   /// authorization challenge dialog prompt to the user.
   ///
   HRESULT add_WebAuthenticationRequested(